 How effective is VCF?

-- VCF is 94% effective when used perfectly.
+- VCF is 94% effective.
 This means that if 100 people used VCF correctly for one year, only 6 people would get pregnant.

 - If you use VCF incorrectly, your risk of pregnancy increases.

 - Get into a comfortable position to insert the VCF.
 You may want to squat, put a foot up on a chair, or lie on your back.

 - Next, fold one film over your finger and push it as deep into your vagina as you can.

 - VCF is more effective if you use your finger to move the VCF over your cervix after you’ve inserted it.
 You may want to practice finding your cervix before using VCF; it is located at the top of the vagina and should feel a bit like the tip of your nose.

 - Wait 15 minutes to allow the film to dissolve into a gel before having vaginal sex.

 - VCF protects you from pregnancy for a single act of vaginal sex for up to three hours after inserting it.
 You will need to put in a new film for every additional act of sex.

 - You can insert VCF before you plan to have sex, but remember that it will only be effective for up to three hours after insertion.